 OpenOTP SMSOTP is only possible via Clickatell online SMS SOAP service and via RCDevs SMSHub which is a WebADM service application just like OpenOTP.

 SMSHub proposes much more options than the OpenOTP basic SMS functionalities but if you use the Clickatell service only, then you do not need it.

-SMSHub does not send SMS directly and will use Clickatell or other online SMS service as too.
+SMSHub does not send SMS directly and will use Clickatell or another online SMS service.
 But with SMSHub you can:

 - Connect more online SMS services including Clickatell, AQL, OVH, Mpulse, any SMSC using the SMPP-TR protocol, and you can write your custom SMS connector scripts if you need to use other SMSCs.

-- Enable SMSC redundancy and failover by using severeal SMS service at the same time (with priorities).
+- Enable SMSC redundancy and failover by using several SMS service at the same time (with priorities).

 - Use mobile prefix -based SMS routing to select the SMSC based on mobile number prefix.

-- Send unicode UCS-2 messages containing non-standard SMS characters such as chineese messages.
+- Send Unicode UCS-2 messages containing non-standard SMS characters such as Chinese messages.

-- Connect several OpenOTP sercers to one SMSHub service.
+- Connect several OpenOTP servers to one SMSHub service.